top of page

 Predicted Signatures

-• Small but systematic deviations from standard Casimir force predictions
+• small, repeatable deviations from standard Casimir-Lifshitz predictions

 bottom of page